Top 4 reasons your residents want to report rent payments to credit bureaus

 Are you giving your best tenants enough credit?
 You want your favorite tenants to stay.
 However, you devote more energy to the ‘squeaky wheels.’
 Letting your residents report rent payments to credit bureaus requires no effort on your part, but is a game-changer for your best tenants.
 Here are 4 reasons why:

-1. Reporting rent to the bureaus is the easiest way to improve a credit score
+1. Reporting rent payments to the credit bureaus is the easiest way to improve a credit score

 Typically, adults in their early thirties are making those quintessential “big life decisions.”
 They’re getting married, starting a family, or buying a house.
 For the lofty purchases that involve a lender, they’ll need a good credit score.